Quantum channels and memory effects: Solvable Models

-where $g(x) := (x+1)\log_2{(x+1)} - x\log_2{x}$ for $x>0$ and $g(x) := 0$ for $x\leq 0$.
-Concerning the classical capacity, the Holevo information has been proven to be additive for the lossy bosonic channel ($\eta \in [0,1]$).
-Under a constraint of $N$ mean input excitation, the constrained classical capacity~\cite{GiovannettiPRL92} and the constraint entanglement assisted classical capacity~\cite{GiovannettiPRL91,GiovannettiPRA68} read
+Under a constraint of $N$ mean input excitations, the Holevo information has been shown to be additive for the lossy bosonic channel ($\eta \in [0,1]$)~\cite{GiovannettiPRL92}, allowing for a single-letter expression for the classical capacity: